troyhacks/MoonLight/docs/develop/installation.md

     <img width="320" src="https://github.com/user-attachments/assets/74928dac-d59b-4489-b97b-759c6d792b77" />

     * The main branch will be checked out per default.
-To run / test latest developments, switch to the dev branch
+Latest development will be done in branches from main, merged back into main when done.

 ## Install and setup VSCode